Overview

 The program includes a total of 3 credit points and covers the following topics:

-• Teaching Strategies for Values Education: diversified strategies, mutual co-ordination, organic integration, natural connection, learning within and beyond the classroom and whole-school participation, among various cross-curricular domains including moral education, civic education, national education, anti-drug education, life education, sex education, media and information literacy education, education for sustainable development, human rights education under the legal framework, etc.;
+- The scope and content of the cross-curricular domains of values education, including moral and ethical education, civic education, national education (covering the Constitution and Basic Law education, national security education and patriotic education), health education (including anti-drug education, resistance to harmful substances, and fostering physical and psychological well-being), life education, sex education, media and information literacy education, education for sustainable development, and human rights education under the legal framework;

 Medium of Instruction